wxy20850606/wxy20850606.github.io/content/posts/2025/07/breaking-the-babit-of-being-yourself.md

 staying busy keeps unwanted emotions at bay

-we use everything that we know in the external world to fefine our identity and to distract us from how we really feel inside.
+we use everything that we know in the external world to define our identity and to distract us from how we really feel inside.

-when we never overcome our limitations and coutinue carrying the baggage from the past, it will always catch up with us.
+when we never overcome our limitations and continue carrying the baggage from the past, it will always catch up with us.

 when we reach midlife, nothing can completely take away that feeling of emptiness

-all of these outer stinuli can easily distract us from those unwanted feeling inside
+all of these outer stimuli can easily distract us from those unwanted feeling inside

 we grow more dependent on something outside of us to change us internally.